 Kidney disease can often be prevented!
-And if you already have kidney disease, you can take steps now to keep your kidney damage from getting worse.
-Even small changes in diet and lifestyle can make a big difference.
+And if you already have kidney disease, you can take steps to keep your kidney damage from getting worse.
+Even small changes can make a big difference.

 - Lose weight

 - Lower your blood pressure

 - Lower your total cholesterol level and increase your HDL (“good” cholesterol) level

 Set a goal to be active for at least 30 minutes, 5 days a week.

 If that seems like too much, start slowly and work your way up.
 You do not have to go to the gym!
 Try adding just a little more activity to your routine, such as:

 - Take the stairs instead of the elevator

 - Go for a walk after dinner

 - Look for fun activities that you enjoy, like dancing, swimming or playing a sport